knpuniversity/gulp/knpu/errors-call-the-plumber.md

 # Errors: Call the Plumber

-With `gulp` running, we know we can update files, and it'll re-compile them.
+With `gulp` running, when we update a file, the gulp-bots recompile stuff for us.
+We're like a factory for CSS.

 But there's a problem, a *big* problem if you're like me and mess up a lot.
 Add a syntax error in `layout.scss`.

 Now check out `gulp`.
 It exploded!
 It's not even running anymore.
 So even if I fix the error, `gulp` is dead.
-That means I'll go refresh the browser, then spend 30 minutes trying to figure out why my CSS changes don't seem to be doing anything before I realize gulp has been dead the entire time.
+I'll probably refresh my browser for 30 minutes before I realize that gulp hasn't been running this entire time.
-This is how angry Twitter rants happen!
+And I'll spend the next 5 minutes composing an angry tweet.

 Out of the box, Gulp supports error handlers where you say "Hey, instead of exploding all crazy, just call this function over here."
-But I want to show you a really nice plugin called `gulp-plumber` instead.
+But instead, I'll show you a really nice plugin called `gulp-plumber` that'll take care of this for us.

 Go look for [gulp-plumber](https://www.npmjs.com/package/gulp-plumber).
 Copy its handy install statement, and paste that to get it downloading.